YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 To run the permutation test, we first seperate the data points by split them into two groups (`'is_kid' == True` and `'is_kid' == False`).
 Based on this, we calculat our observed statistic by subtracting the mean of sodium(PDV) value of the `'is_kid' == True` from the `'is_kid' == False` group.
 This value `obs` is equal to `4.84`.

-Then we shuffle the `'is_kid'` column for 1000 repetitions, collected the mean differences, and calculate the p-value.
+Then we shuffle the `'is_kid'` column for 1000 repetitions, collect the mean differences, and calculate the p-value.
 Our `p-value` is equal to `0.0`

 <iframe src="assets/ht.html" width="850" height="650" frameborder="0"></iframe>

-#### Conclusion of the hypothesis testing
 After calculating the `p-value` **(0.0)**, we find that it is smaller than our significant level 0.05, thus we **reject the null hypothesis**.
 This suggests that the sodium(PDV) level of kid-friendly recipes is significantly lower than the sodium(PDV) level of recipes without a kid-friendly label.

 ---